Special Telemarketing Scams Issue Internet ScamBusters

 It was bound to happen: A new variant of the Nigerian fee scam is being spread via telemarketing.
 Last week someone called and said they were trying to send us a fax.
 They asked for our fax number.

-When Audri asked who was calling, the caller said, "It's about a payment."
+When Audri asked who was calling, the caller said, "It’s about

 When she asked, "What kind of payment?"